 You can never assume either that all users will have the knowledge or skills to properly join together different tables or to set cardinality correctly.
 Even with the advantage of self-service modeling, a good QA process to vet the results needs to be established.
 This should be done as soon as a data module is available to prevent undesired results from getting distributed.

 Data modules are a great enhancement to the Cognos platform.
 When used properly they can provide an excellent short-term solution for getting much needed data quickly.
 They open up doors to authors by providing insight to data previously unavailable in their central reporting tool.

 And like all things, remember to use data modules with a long-term goal in mind.
 Talk with your modeler about meeting your long-term needs and make sure to get all business owners and data owners involved in your process.
 Have a solid plan for introducing the new data into your enterprise data solution.
 Leverage your internal resources to automate the process through well-built ETL processes.
 Have someone validating the quality of the data.
 While data modules can get you over an immediate crisis or need, they are only one part of the bigger picture.

-If you could benefit from some outside perspective and guidance, you can schedule a free consultation with Senturus and we can discuss your data modeling strategy.
-You might also be interested in our recorded webinar, Data Acquisition & Storytelling in Cognos Analytics, which includes how-to demos on data modules.
+If you could benefit from some outside perspective and guidance, schedule a free consultation with Senturus and we can discuss your data modeling strategy.
+You might also be interested in our on-demand webinar, Data Acquisition & Storytelling in Cognos Analytics, which includes how-to demos on data modules.